vectorquantized/100daysofcuda/src/day_31/flash_attention_kernel.md

 scores = (q * scale) @ k.transpose(2, 3) # shape: (B, H, N, N)
 attention_values = weights @ v # shape: (B, H, N, D)
 ```
-Note: We ignore the fused qkv and output linear layers for now.
+Note: We ignore the fused qkv and output linear layers for now, and we scale `Q` before performing `Q @ K^T` to prevent numerical instability.
+Without this, the dot product could grow very large, leading to issues when computing softmax, as exponentiating large numbers can cause overflow.

 We'd need the softmax kernel for:
 ```python